 The Challenging Behaviour Foundation We are the charity for people with severe learning disabilities whose behaviour challenges.

 Childline ChildLine is a free 24-hour counselling service for children and young people up to their 19th birthday in the UK provided by the NSPCC.

 Circles of Support A circle of support is a group of people that can help someone with a learning disability to make decisions about their life.

-Clicker 7 Clicker is the child-friendly talking word processor that is helping thousands of pupils with special educational needs to access lesson content, demonstrate their knowledge and achieve success.
+Clicker 7 Clicker is the child-friendly talking word processor that is helping thousands of pupils with SEND to access lesson content, demonstrate their knowledge and achieve success.
 New for 2016, Clicker 7 makes it easier than ever before for teachers to provide personalised literacy support across the curriculum.

 Clos-o-Mat provide innovative healthcare products with the objective to create a better life for people with disabilities and a better working environment for those who help them.

 Council for Disabled Children The Council for Disabled Children (CDC) is the umbrella body for the disabled children's sector in England, with links to other UK nations.